Dylan-Ngo/CoffeeRun_RemoteDataStore/README.md

 >
 >Dylan Ngo

-* Form validation for Coffee order an Email fields (only accept email with suffix _@starfleet.com)
+* Form validation for Coffee order an Email fields (only accept emails with suffix _@starfleet.com)
 * Firebase set up and used as the new remote data source to store coffee orders